frederic-perez/AmE-dictionary/data/dictionary.md

 __lout__ _n_ :five::hammer: _Syn_ oaf
 __louver__ _n_ :four::camera: One of a set of parallel slats in a door or window to admit air and reject rain. _Louver shutters._ _Louver window._ _Double-wall louver baffles._
 __lovacore__
+__love bombing__ _n_ /luhv __bom__-ing/ The practice of showing a person excessive affection and attention as a way of manipulating them in a relationship.
+A technique used in cult recruiting, in which membership in the cult is intimately linked to love and attachment which engender complete loyalty to the cause.
 __love-in__
 __lovelorn__ _adj_ Sad because of an unrequited love.
 __low and slow__ _n_ Low and slow is a term used when discussing food cooked over a fairly long period of time at a low temperature, often used in grilling or barbecuing that involves smoking meat.